-Facility fees are paid directly by the HTA Office.
-When the facility has been identified, complete and submit the Facility Location Record (FLR) and Facility Use Agreement to the HTA Office.
+Facility fees are paid by the HTA Office and are paid directly to the facility.
+When the facility has been chosen, complete and submit the Facility Location Record and Facility Contract to the HTA Office.
+A contract between the facility and HTA is required.